-The Proper Understanding of Matthew 24:36: “No One Knows the Day or the Hour”
+What Does “No One Knows the Day or Hour” Mean?

 The four blood moons have appeared, and disasters such as earthquakes, famine, and epidemics are increasingly common.
 The prophecies of the Lord’s return have basically been fulfilled, and some have openly testified online that He has already come.
 Some brothers and sisters are puzzled, as it is clearly written in the Bible: “But of that day and hour knows no man, not the angels of heaven, nor the Son, but My Father only” (Matthew 24:36).
 How can they know that the Lord has returned?
 Has He really come back?
 What should we do to be able to welcome Him?
 Let’s fellowship together on this very question.

 “No One Knows the Day or the Hour”—What Does This Mean?